BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/sabre/README.rst

 sabre: Sargassum Biorefinery (SaBRe)
 ====================================

-`Sargassum BioRefinery (SaBRe) <https://sabreproject.org/>` is a virtual institute-sponsored research center tasked to transform Sargassum seaweed into a future renewable feedstock for sustainable biomanufacturing.
+`Sargassum BioRefinery (SaBRe) <https://sabreproject.org/>` is a virtual institute-sponsored research center tasked to transform *Sargassum* seaweed into a future renewable feedstock for sustainable biomanufacturing.

 Work in progress
 -----------------
+This package currently implements only the flowsheets covered in Azhar Razin's senior thesis (below):
+- Methanogenic anaerobic digestion (AD) for biomethane production.
+- Acidogenic AD for volatile fatty acid (VFA) production
+- Acidogenic AD with VFA fermentation to product microbial oil.
-This package currently implements only the flowsheets covered in Azhar Razin's senior thesis (below): biomethane production via anaerobic digestion, volatile fatty acid (VFA) production, VFA-to-microbial-oil fermentation, and an integrated system splitting between the two product pathways.
-SaBRe's research program is broader than this — additional flowsheets (e.g. other feedstocks, conversion pathways, and products) are expected to be added here over time as more of that work is incorporated.
+- Integrated systesm splitting between the biomethane and microbial oil product pathways.

+Additional flowsheets are expected to be added here over time as more of that work is incorporated.

 The four flowsheets currently available (see ``load()`` in ``__init__.py`` for how to select one):

-- **AD/biogas**: press -> mill -> optional pretreatment (heating,
+- **AD-biogas** (``'ad_biogas'``, default): press -> mill -> optional
-  enzymatic, peroxide, or combined) -> anaerobic digestion -> H2S
-  removal -> biogas upgrading -> digestate dewatering, producing biomethane and a soil-amendment digestate.
+  pretreatment (heating, enzymatic, peroxide, or combined) -> anaerobic digestion -> H2S removal -> biogas upgrading -> digestate dewatering, producing biomethane and a soil-amendment digestate.
-- **VFA-AD**: the same preprocessing train feeding an acidogenic (arrested) digester tuned to produce volatile fatty acids (VFAs) rather than methane.
+- **AD-VFA** (``'ad_vfa'``): the same preprocessing train feeding an acidogenic (arrested) digester tuned to produce volatile fatty acids (VFAs) rather than methane.
-- **VFA fermentation**: VFA-rich broth fermented by *Yarrowia lipolytica* into microbial oil, with cell disruption, extraction, and biomass recycle.
-Cannot be loaded standalone via ``load()``, and has no standalone public builder of its own (it would require a pre-built ``vfa_broth`` stream, which nothing else produces in isolation); call ``systems.create_ad_fermentation_system(...)`` for a self-contained feedstock -> microbial-oil system (VFA-AD and fermentation simulated together as one ``bst.System``).
+- **AD-fermentation** (``'ad_fermentation'``): the AD-VFA pathway above, followed by VFA-rich broth fermented by *Yarrowia lipolytica* into microbial oil, with cell disruption, extraction, and biomass recycle — simulated together as one ``bst.System`` from feedstock straight through to microbial oil.
-- **Integrated**: shared preprocessing with an alpha-split between the methanogenic AD pathway and the VFA-to-oil pathway, so both products can be produced from one feedstock at a tunable ratio.
+- **Integrated** (``'integrated'``): shared preprocessing with an alpha-split between the methanogenic AD pathway and the VFA-to-oil pathway, so both products can be produced from one feedstock at a tunable ratio.

 Getting started
 ----------------